cmake-basis/BASIS/doc/howto/install.rst

     export PATH="<prefix>/bin:${PATH}"

+.. envvar:: PYTHONPATH

-To be able to use the provided Python modules of the software package if any in your own Python scripts, you need to add the path ``<prefix>/lib/[<package>/]python<version>/`` to the search path for Python modules, e.g.:
+To be able to use any provided Python modules of the software package in your own Python scripts, you need to add the path ``<prefix>/lib/[<package>/]python<version>/`` to the search path for Python modules if such path exists after installation:

 .. code-block:: bash

     export PYTHONPATH=${PYTHONPATH}:/opt/<provider>/<package>-<version>/lib/python2.7

-or in your Python script:
+or, alternatively, insert the following code at the top of your Python scripts:

 .. code-block:: python